 - To actively promote inclusion and respect for diversity within 4-H programs;

-- To be responsible for providing or arranging transportation to all activities/events;
+- To be responsible for providing or arranging personal transportation to all activities/events;

 - Review all responsibilities, expectations, and dates in the Applicant Information Packet.

-- Ask a local 4-H staff person, preferably your Program Coordinator/Director unless special circumstances exist (ex: staff person is a family member, position is currently vacant, etc) to complete an online recommendation form on your behalf no later than June 18, 2014.
+- Ask a local 4-H staff person or an adult volunteer project/program leader, preferably your Program Coordinator/Director unless special circumstances exist (ex: staff person is a family member, position is currently vacant, etc) to complete an online recommendation form on your behalf no later than May 15, 2015.

 Semi-finalists will be contacted by a member of the selection committee to set up an in-person interview in their region.
-All interviews will be held June 24 & 25* in a location to be determined, but likely at the 4-H Regional Center central to all applicants in that region.
+All interviews will be held betweem May 21 and June 1* in a location to be determined, but likely at the 4-H Regional Center central to all applicants in that region.
 Semi-finalists will be expected to:

-- Prepare ahead of time, and deliver a 5-7 minute presentation, choosing one of three topics provided.
+- Prepare ahead of time, and deliver a 5 to 7-minute presentation, choosing one of three topics provided.

 *If you are unable to participate in an interview during these dates due to other commitments, please explain your situation in the application.
 The selection team will attempt to make accommodations when possible.